tzaf/venus-candidate-test/README.md

 Data should be taken from [covid19api.com](https://covid19api.com) (free for use).

 ### **Please note** 📝:
-1. You will not be tested on how “pretty” your charts look, but a well presentable UI is definitely expected.
+1. You are encouraged to send a short implementation plan after going over the requirements and code, and before starting the actual development.
+This can potentially save you time and help you focus on the key concepts of this task.
 2. Page performance and speed will be examined and are important.
 Try your best to take advantage of the provided infrastructure abilities, to make the browsing and rendering experience slick and smooth.
+3. the charts may be extremely simple, however should still be very easy to read and understand.
+If you make them pretty, that`s ok too :)
-3. The final version of the site should work in production mode(i.e after build).
+4. The final version of the site should work in production mode(i.e after build).

-## Contact Us ☎️
-Feel free to contact us with any questions or further instructions.

-Tzafrir Harazy - tzafrir.h@taboola.com
-Nitzan Volman - nitzan.v@taboola.com